-So, when Elliot heard that La Casa ran a Volunteer Income Tax Assistance (VITA) site where he could file for free, he jumped at the chance.
+A Waukesha native, Elliot learned that La Casa de Esperanza, a United Way-funded partner, ran a Volunteer Income Tax Assistance (VITA) site where he could file for free and he jumped at the chance.

-In addition to making sure he got his full refund, La Casa helped Elliot create a tax refund plan to make sure he was able to use this extra income to meet his goals.
-“A tax refund plan has three parts,” says Gina, “paying down debt, saving, and putting a little aside to do something fun for yourself or your family.”
+La Casa also helped Elliot create a plan for using his refund in a smart way.
+“A tax refund plan has three parts,” said Gina, “paying down debt, saving for the future, and putting a little aside to do something fun for yourself or your family.”

-Elliot is paying it forward.
-A shelter advocate at Hebron House of Hospitality, a Waukesha-based homeless shelter also funded by United Way, Elliot directs his clients to La Casa to complete their taxes and go through the financial stability program.
+Grateful for the help he received, Elliot is paying it forward.
+A shelter advocate at Hebron House of Hospitality, a Waukesha-based homeless shelter also funded by United Way, Elliot directs his clients to La Casa de Esperanza to complete their taxes and go through the Financial Stability program.

 Read more stories